SixArm/pitch-deck-template/README.md

 * Can you focus more on growth areas and less on sunk areas?

-### Audience validations
+### Validation after the presentation can improve your pitch

+* How does a customer prospect answer "How are you solving this now?"

+* How does a customer prospect answer "Who do you know who needs this?"

+* How does a customer prospect answer "What are the steps to buy now?"

-* How should your audience answer "Why now, why us, why this"?
+* How does a stakeholder answer "Why now, why us, why this"?

-* How should your audience answer "What does success look like?"
+* How does a stakeholder answer "What does customer success look like?"

+* How does a stakeholder answer "What are the most important next steps?"

-* How should your audience answer "What can I do to help you"?
+* How does an investor answer "What is the #1 way to improve the pitch"?

+* How does an investor answer "Who should we be talking to about this"?

-* How should your audience answer "How to say yes right now"?
+* How does an investor answer "What gets you to yes to invest now"?

 ### Preparation improvements